markwise/cel/README.md

 Lines are offset from the columns left edge using a negative margin value.
 Because of this, border-left and/or padding-left styles cannot be used on columns with a line.
 Doing so will incorrectly offset a line from the columns left edge.

-It is by design that lines can only be used with a gap.
+It's by design that lines can only be used with a gap.
 The space between a line and column should provide adequate separation where padding left on a column isn't necessary.
 If more space is needed increase the gap size.

 #### Customizing line styles

 The default line styles are `border-left:1px solid #ccc`.
 Because split is designed to use a 1px line width, only border style and color values should be changed.

+You do not have to use border-left-style and border-left-color to change the styles for a line.
+Styles have been setup so you can more generically target the line using border-style and border-color or even the shorthand syntax border:style color.

 The following style rules will change the lines style and color values site wide.